Clasificación: monoclonal antibody

 - Oral or IV antihistamine (diphenhydramine/Benadryl) to prevent an infusion reaction.

-- You will also receive an oral corticosteroid for the first two days after treatment to reduce the risk of a delayed infusion reaction.
+- You will also receive an oral corticosteroid to take at home after treatment to reduce the risk of a delayed infusion reaction.

-- For patients who have a history of obstructive pulmonary disorder, post-infusion medications may include short and long-acting bronchodilators and inhaled corticosteroids.
+- For patients who have a history of obstructive pulmonary disorder (asthma, COPD), post-infusion medications may include short and long-acting bronchodilators and inhaled corticosteroids.